rh-mobb/rosa-workshop-content/rosa-content/200-ops/idp.md

     !!! note "You're logged in to the OpenShift CLI already, so you can run this command.
 You can also grant these permissions via the rosa CLI by using the `rosa grant user cluster-admin` command."

-    !!! note "You're logged in to the OpenShift CLI already, so you can run this command.
-You can also grant these permissions via the rosa CLI by using the rosa grant user cluster-admin command.

 1. Logout from your OpenShift Web Console and browse back to the Console URL (`rosa describe cluster -c ${WS_USER/_/-} -o json | jq -r '.console.url'` if you have forgotten it) and you should see a new option to login called `Cognito`.
-Select that, and log in using your workshop Azure credentials.
+Select that, and log in using your workshop AWS credentials.

     !!! warning "If you do not see a new **Cognito** login option, wait a few more minutes as this process can take a few minutes to deploy across the cluster and revisit the Console URL."